paragkatkar/katacoda-scenarios-1/using-k8s-horizontal-pod-autoscaler/step2.md

 `clear`{{execute}}

-Next, let's get a sense of the number of [nodes](https://kubernetes.io/docs/concepts/architecture/nodes/) in Kubernetes cluster that was created automatically for you by the interactive learning environment.
+Next, let's get a sense of the number of [nodes](https://kubernetes.io/docs/concepts/architecture/nodes/) in the Kubernetes cluster that was created automatically for you by the interactive learning environment.
 (You can type the command below into the interactive terminal, or simple click the command directly with your mouse.)

 `kubectl get nodes`{{execute}}